ainsleydev/website/content/posts/optimise-seo.md

 ## Imagery

-A lot of recommendations in Google's [Page Speed Insights](https://pagespeed.web.dev/) stems from improperly sized and large images.
+A lot of recommendations in Google's [Page Speed Insights](https://pagespeed.web.dev/) stems from improperly sized and uncompressed images.
 It's important to use the embrace the tools around you as a developer to optimise imagery so the user still receives rich and detailed images, but is still a quick and efficient on initial page load.

 ### Lazy loading